cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 - `env_secret` is your password, that will be used to access the [Management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

 **Running this setup process for the first time may take several minutes.** It has to pull few docker images from the web, install packages and build the editor bundle.
 Further command runs will be much shorter.
-After thesuccessful installation, you should see a message `Visit http://localhost:3000 to start collaborating`.
+After the successful installation, you should see a message `Visit http://localhost:3000 to start collaborating`.
 Open this page in your browser.
 When your testing session is over you can simply stop running the process in the terminal with Ctrl+C and created containers will be removed from your machine.

 ## setup.js arguments

 Only 3 arguments are needed to successfully run our On-Premises Quick-Start.
+There are other optional arguments to customize this setup process.
 Here is a list of all possible arguments:
 ```
 --license_key=""      - required,
 --docker_token=""     - required,